pbrisson85/runReportsOnPrem/README.md

 - When clicking into trend clear the cache of the non trend data.
 - when clicking out of the trend. clear the cache of the trend data.
 - when clicking out of the detail window. clear the detail cache.
-- Default on load to date range stopping at the current week so dont need to set.
 - Add get detail to all the level two drilldowns.

 ### TO DO